The Incredibly True Adventure of Two Girls in Love: Production

 In 1992, Maria Maggenti started a script with an image in her head of a tomboy with love notes in her back pocket, gradually adding more characters such as the tomboy's family and her love interest.
 Later, she realized this character was based on her first girlfriend.
 Maggenti's script, which originated as "a very dark story of teenage sexuality and [teenagers'] relationship to adults", grew until Maggenti briefly abandoned it in 1994.

 However, the film's future associate producer, Melissa Painter, convinced Maggenti to shop the story around as an independent film.
 Two producers wanted a pivotal element of the two love interests being from very different paths, so Maggenti added a scene that established the beginning of the girls' relationship.
 The producers were delighted with this, so Maggenti wrote a new script which she finished in eight days.
-She found she had surprised herself in that her script was now a comedic farce; the story wasn't about gay love or coming out, but about first love between teenagers.
+She found she had surprised herself in that her script was now a comedic farce; the story was not about gay love or coming out, but about first love between teenagers.

 Shooting was completed in 21 days during the summer of 1994.
 Scenes taking place at Randy and Evie's high school were filmed in divisions of Horace Mann School, in the Riverdale neighborhood of the Bronx.

 Of the film's ending being likened by audiences to a Hollywood romantic comedy, Maggenti said, "A lot of people have mentioned to me that the shot looks like a marriage portrait… That final shot is actually a very ambivalent shot, leaving them at the threshold of adulthood, a relationship, their families, everything."